SomdattaNag/Security-Screening-System/README.md

 6. if a match is found, the individual's image is automatically logged in the system for future verification and other legal procedures.

+7. Advanced data augmentation: Everytime an image is added, run the data augmentation.py script to add more diverse set images for each person.

 # Workflow:
 1. Dataset: The dataset contains folders for each wanted individual.
 The folder contains images of that individual.
 Larger the no. of images, better the precision of the system.
 The system has been tested with personal images.
 For now, sample stock images are used to fill the folder.